jmmastey/rspec-activerecord-formatter/README.md

 Usage
 ------------

-The current answer appears to be changing your `.rspec` initializer to include the following:
+The current answer is to change your `.rspec` initializer to include the following:

       --require rails_helper
       --format ActiveRecordFormatter